denisesato/InteractiveProcessDriftDetectionFW/README.md

 Pip cannot install pygraphviz library in a windows machine (raises an error).
 Because of this the line for pygraphviz (in requirements.txt) is commented and there is a file named pygraphviz_windows.txt to help you with the installation.

 # Docker installation
 It is possible to install IPDD via docker using the Dockerfile.
-If you need any help there is also a file named docker_help.txt
+If you need any help please verify the file docker_help.txt.

 # Running the web interface
 You can start the IPDD web interface by running the file index.py.